“Yeah, well. It’s only a matter of time before everybody’s taking it. Magnesium is the new vitamin D.“

 I don’t know about you, but a magnesium deficiency isn’t exactly how I imagine my death playing out.
 This wouldn’t be a problem, of course, if we weren’t all deficient.
 But that’s where the vitamin D analogy continues to grow, because, like vitamin D, the vast majority of us have a magnesium deficiency.

 One study found that 68% of adults don’t ingest enough Mg daily (5).
 But, this may be an underestimate.
 Magnesium deficiency often goes undiagnosed because serum Mg (what’s used in tests) doesn’t reflect intracellular Mg — the amount of Mg that actually gets into cells (6).
 Other estimates place it around 80%.
 We need magnesium, and unless you’re pounding down almonds and leafy greens, there’s a high chance you’re deficient.

 I was in high school when I first bought a magnesium supplement.
 I thought it was a no-brainer, and opted to buy the first bottle of ZMA on the bestseller list — knock out two birds with one stone and get zinc along with it.
 I took the recommended dose before bed.

 The next morning, I woke up and ran for the toilet.
-It turns out, many of the most common forms of Mg in supplements — like Mg oxide, chloride, and aspartate— loosen your stools and can cause diarrhea (8).
-If an Mg supplement loosens your stools, it means you’re not absorbing the magnesium.
-Which defeats the point of buying it, obviously.
+It turns out, many of the most common forms of Mg in supplements — like Mg oxide, chloride, and aspartate— loosen your stools and can cause diarrhea (9).
+Yeah, it’s a laxative.
+Some forms of magnesium are even used in laxatives for constipation.

 Not all forms are equal in their efficacy, and many carry unique benefits.

 To take advantage of the benefits of all the best forms of Mg, you’d have to handpick five different supplements (which would take a ton of time to research), in total costing a month’s worth of groceries, and then, figure out a complicated supplementation schedule.
 Yeah, I’ll pass on that.